Testing Simultaneous Diagonalizability: Two-sample test

 \section{Two-sample test}

 We start from a two-sample test $p = 2$.
 In \autoref{sec:commute}, we design a test statistic based on the commutator of the two matrices under consideration.
 In \autoref{sec:llrt}, the log-likelihood ratio test is adjusted and in \autoref{sec:llrintro} a test statistic for the hypothesis testing problem \eqref{hyp:all} is introduced, along with its sensitivity analysis in \autoref{sec:error}.
+We conclude the section with \autoref{sec:sum}.